Saturday the 14th: Critical response

 Variety called the film "a pathetic farce which will seem frail even on TV, for which it should probably have been made in the first place...As usual with recent New World productions, the special effects and, in this case, the monster get-ups are actually pretty good, but they exist in a vacuum of inspiration as to what to do with them".

 Vincent Canby of The New York Times dismissed it as "an unfunny horror-film parody".
 Gene Siskel of the Chicago Tribune gave the film one star out of four and labeled it "a feeble comedy with a husband-and-wife star acting team mugging in front of the camera.
 Comedies don't need stars.
 They just need jokes, and Saturday the 14th doesn't have many".

 Tom Shales of The Washington Post wrote that the film "merely resurrects a passel of haunted-house wheezes so antique that even the Bowery Boys would be driven to groans by them".
 He thought that children might enjoy it, but "that's really not enough to base a movie on".

 Linda Gross of the Los Angeles Times wrote that it was "not a laugh riot, but a silly spoof of horror movies whose appeal probably will be limited to younger people who haven't been exposed to making fun of Dracula for as long as the rest of us".

-The film has an approval rating of 10% on Rotten Tomatoes based on 10 reviews, with an average score of 3.4 out of 10.
+The film has an approval rating of 9% on Rotten Tomatoes based on 11 reviews.

 Home media

 It was later released on VHS and CED Videodisc by Embassy Home Entertainment.

 The film was released on DVD by New Concorde Home Entertainment in 2001.
-This release is currently out of print.

 Scream Factory released Blu-ray edition of the film on January 15, 2019.